 What if I am an International student?

-With proper clearance, International Students are permitted to work up to 20 hours per week during the Fall and Spring semesters.
+With proper clearance, International Students are permitted to have internships during the Fall, Spring and Summer semesters.
 Please see an Internship Instructor IMMEDIATELY for additional information and directions.
+International Students must be enrolled in an academic credit-bearing internship course to be eligible to work.

 How can I get a job if I have no experience?

 Many employers are willing to hire students will little to no previous experience.
 However, it is important to make a professional impression with your resume and interview.
 Schedule a time to meet with an Internship Instructor to discuss your options, review your resume and begin planning for securing an internship.
 Additionally, we recommend that you begin building your work experience with on campus and community involvement.
-Please schedule an appointment with Career Development Coordinator Sheila Vargas to develop a resume or revise a current resume.
+Please schedule an appointment Heather Pfingston, Assistant Director of Career Services, UCF Downtown at Heather.Pfingston@ucf.edu develop a resume or revise a current resume.
 If you have no experience taking advantage of volunteer opportunities and attending workshops will assist in building your resume.

 Can my previous work experience count as an internship?

 NO!
 Your previous work experience is a great resume builder!
-While you are here at Rosen, the goal should be to continue building upon any previous experience that you have.
-An Internship Petition can be submitted for consideration by a student with an excess of five years of previous managerial experience.
-If approved, an Internship Petition will waive a maximum of one internship requirement.
+While you are here at Rosen College, the goal should be to continue building upon any previous experience that you have.